-The second method is to ingest hemp oil, which can provide the same skin benefits and additional overall health benefits as using the oil topically.
+Another method of using hempseed oil is to ingest the oil, which can provide the same skin benefits and additional overall health benefits as using the oil topically.
 If you take hemp oil orally, there’s less risk of any skin irritation or break outs, although it may cause some temporary digestive upset.

 Talk to your doctor before taking hemp oil orally.

 If you do take it orally, you can have 1 to 2 teaspoons daily — either all at one time or divided into two doses.